Santhoshnov/Santhoshnov/README.md

-# Hi there, I'm Santhosh! 👋
+# Hi there, I'm Santhosh S! 👋

 I'm a backend web developer who loves logic and problem-solving.
 I specialize in building robust and scalable web applications using a variety of technologies.
 I'm always eager to adapt to new technologies and learn through hands-on project building.
 I'm also experienced in working on data science projects, where I've applied machine learning, deep learning techniques to solve real-world problems.